AndrewHyland757/Vinyl-Hog-/README.md

  The primary goal of the website is to increase sales for the business.
  This is to be achieved by:
-- A design and website personality that reflects the brand values of the business and that appeals to the target demographic
+- A design and website personality that reflects the brand values of the business and that appeals to the target demographic.
 - Showcase the products in a clear and organised way.
 - A webiste that is easy and intutive to navigate as well as search for and filter products.
 - Ability for users to register accounts and save information for future purchaces.